dportik/SuperCRUNCH/docs/Analysis_Overview.md

 The format of the locus text file involves three tab-delimited columns.
 The first column contains the locus name that will be used to label output files.
 It should not contain any spaces or special characters.
 The second column contains the known abbreviation(s) for the gene or marker.
 Abbreviations should not include any spaces.
 This second column can contain multiple abbreviations, which should be separated by a semi-colon (with no extra spaces between names).
 The third column contain(s) the long label of the gene or marker.
 This third column can also contain multiple search entries, which should be separated by a semi-colon (with no extra spaces between entries).
 The abbreviations and labels are not case-specific, and they are all converted to uppercase during actual searches (along with the sequence record labels).
 Although the locus text file can be created using Excel or other applications, it must be in tab-delimited text format.
 Similar to the taxon names file, make sure to open the file in a text editor and ensure the format includes Unix line breaks and UTF-8 encoding, otherwise extra characters may interfere with parsing the file correctly with **SuperCRUNCH**.

+The success of finding loci depends on defining appropriate locus abbreviations and labels.
+Examples of how searches work can be found below, which should guide how to select good search terms.
+For any locus, it is a good idea to examine several records using GenBank to identify commonly used labels.

 Here is an example of the formatting for a locus file containing three genes to search for:

 ```